mezzo-forte-design/geoxp/README.md

 See [Spot content replay](#spots-content-replay) for details.

 ### <a name="pattern-cookie"></a> **Cookies**
 As default behavior, when GeoXp instance is reloaded (eg: page refresh) exprience patterns memory of visited spots is cleared.
-This can be avoided enabling cookies for patterns in configuration.
+This can be avoided enabling cookies for patterns in configuration, by appending a “cookies” property to experience options.
-When this option is activated, a cookie for each pattern is updated every time a new spot is visited.
+When activated, a cookie for each pattern is updated every time a new spot is visited.
 This cookie is deleted (to let the experience restart) when:
 * by default, when all spots in a pattern are visited (“cookies.deleteOnCompletion”).
 * when a specific spot, flagged with the “last” option is activated (“cookies.deleteOnLastSpot”).